 for an Math Assoc. of America Centennial volume to be published in 2015.
 It

-so appeared in the October issue of the American Mathematical Monthly.
+also appeared in the October 2013 issue of the American Mathematical Monthly.

 MAA History article